 - in the morning.
-Your blood pressure drops while you are sleeping, so it is already low when you wake up

-- when you're anxious.

-Anxiety can cause you

-to breathe too much
+Your blood pressure drops while you are sleeping, so it is already low when you wake up - when you're anxious.
+Anxiety can cause you to breathe too much (hyperventilation), which lowers your blood pressure

-(hyperventilation), which

-lowers your blood pressure

-see our information on anxiety and Parkinson's.
+Find out more: see our information on anxiety and Parkinson's.